Emily Hingle

 9. Turmeric Indian Cuisine

-1025 Westbank Expy.
-(504) 354-1422, turmericnola.com
+1025 Westbank Expy., (504) 354-1422, turmericnola.com

 This Indian kitchen serves up flavorful and colorful fare that is inspired by food from all parts of India.
 Turmeric is very proud of their biryani, curry, and tandoor specialties that carnivores and herbivores can all enjoy.
 Chicken Tikki Masala is always requested, and the Goan Fish Curry is great for people who love their seafood.

 You're going to want to save room for dessert at Turmeric because you won't get these treats at any other restaurant in the area.
-Gulab Jamun is condensed milk and cheese fried and soaked in sugar syrup.
+Gulab Jamun is condensed milk and cheese that's fried and soaked in sugar syrup.
 Rasmalai is rice cheese dumplings swimming in sweetened milk.

 Try Out These Westbank Restaurants

 Give your tastebuds a treat and check out at least one of these Westbank restaurants tonight.
 You can't get this variety of international flavors in this small of an area in most other places in the state of Louisiana.
 It's truly a special place where a melting pot of cultures has come together to create a beautiful community.
-It's a gift to be able to enjoy their cuisine and learn more about our own city's history through food.
+It's a gift to be able to enjoy their cuisine and learn more about our region's history through food.

 What is your favorite international meal to get from a restaurant on the Westbank?
 We would love to know!